AmigoDheena/php-invoice-generator/README.md

 - Add multiple items per invoice (description, quantity, price)
 - Option to include or exclude tax (18%)
 - Manage multiple company profiles ("Invoice From")
+- Add and display company banking details on invoices and PDFs
 - All data stored in JSON files (no SQL or DB setup needed)
 - Export invoices as PDF (using dompdf)
 - Responsive UI with Tailwind CSS
 - Edit invoices at any time
 - List and manage all invoices from the dashboard
+- Currency displayed as `Rs.` throughout the app and PDF (for Indian Rupees)
+- No database required—just PHP and file permissions

 ## Requirements